Lindsey Pelas

-Lindsey Nicole Pelas (born May 19, 1991) is an American model, actress and social media personality.
+Lindsey Pelas is an American model, actress and social media personality.

 Early life

-Lindsey Nicole Pelas was born on May 19, 1991, in Baton Rouge, Louisiana.
-She is one of nine siblings, and attended Louisiana State University obtaining a bachelor's degree in History.
+Lindsey Pelas was born in Baton Rouge, Louisiana.
+She attended Louisiana State University, graduating with a bachelor's degree in history.

 Career

 Pelas moved to Los Angeles to begin her modeling career, she has worked for multiple brands such as Bang Energy and Fashion Nova, and has also appeared in publications such as Maxim, Playboy, Esquire, GQ, Sports Illustrated, Glamour, among others.
 Pelas is well known for her presence on social networks such as Facebook, Instagram, Twitter and Snapchat, where she has garnered millions of followers.
 Pelas was named Playboy Cyber Girl of the Month for May 2014.

 Pelas made her film debut in the action thriller Extraction (2015).
 In 2018, Pelas had a role in the fourth season of the television series The Bay, she also launched her podcast "Eyes Up Here", a weekly podcast with celebrity guests, which appeared on the top 200 iTunes charts.
 In 2022, Pelas appeared in the horror thriller Alone at Night, and subsequently appeared in the action horror The Curse of the Clown Motel (2023), followed by a role in the TV series Paper Empire (2024).